Infinitesimal semi-invariant pictures and co-amalgamation: Support regular rigid objects

 \subsection{Definitions and basic properties}

 \begin{defn} Let $H$ be a tame hereditary algebra.
 Let $\cX = \{X_{j_1,1}^1,\ldots,X_{j_m,1}^m\}$ be a choice of one quasi simple module from each exceptional tube in $\Reg H$.
+(Recall that our convention is to consider one of the tubes over the Kronecker to be exceptional.)
 Consider the intersection of the infinitesimal semi-invariant domains of the other quasi simple modules:

 By Proposition \ref{prop:regular linear algebra}, this intersection is a 1-dimensional (linear) subspace of $g(\eta)^\perp$.
 Moreover, by the same proposition, $\eta$ together with $\{\undim X_{j,1}^i \mid X_{j,1}^i \notin \cX\}$ is a basis of $g(\eta)^\perp$.
 We conclude that there exists a unique vector $p(\cX)$ in this intersection satisfying $p(\cX)\cdot \eta = 1$.
 We refer to $p(\cX)$ as the \emph{projective vector} of $\cX$. \end{defn}